 To install Python 3.6 on Linux

-- Check to see if Python is already installed:
+- Check to see if Python is already installed on your system:

 If Python is not installed, install Python with your distribution’s package manager.
 The command and package name varies: